filamentphp/support/docs/02-assets.md

 This means that when they build their Tailwind CSS file, it will include all the utility classes that are used in your plugin's views, as well as the utility classes that are used in their application and the Filament core.

 However, with this technique, there might be extra complications for users who use your plugin with the [Panel Builder](../panels).
 If they have a [custom theme](../panels/theming), they will be fine, since they are building their own CSS file anyway using Tailwind CSS.
-However, if they are using the default stylesheet which is shipped with the Panel Builder, you might have to be careful about the utility classes that you use in your plugin's views.
+However, if they are using the default stylesheet which is shipped with the panel builder, you might have to be careful about the utility classes that you use in your plugin's views.
 For instance, if you use a utility class that is not included in the default stylesheet, the user is not compiling it themselves, and it will not be included in the final CSS file.
 This means that your plugin's views might not look as expected.
 This is one of the few situations where I would recommend compiling and [registering](#registering-css-files) a Tailwind CSS-compiled stylesheet in your plugin.

 ### Lazy loading CSS